austin-carnahan/days-in-history-skill/README.md

 * "What happened today in history?"
 * "Tell me about events in history on December 12th"
 * "What historical events happened on June 16th?"
-* "Tell me more about that..."
+* "Tell me more"
+* "What's another event?"

 ## Credits
 austin-carnahan